-Researchers at UC Riverside have shown that a buffalograss cultivar can make a thick, green, drought-tolerant lawn for California's hot dry summers.
+Researchers at UC Davis and UC Riverside have shown that a buffalograss cultivar can make a thick, green, drought-tolerant lawn for California's hot dry summers.
 We have partnered with Florasource, Ltd. to bring this alternative turfgrass option to the public.

 Home Landscape Use